maxxiimo/the-front-end-manifesto/chp9-information-architecting.md

 ### Content

+Two words on content:

+Content First

-A word on content.
-If you have it great!
-If not, the following article gives a nice overview of how content blocks can be used in situations where content is not known, perhaps a client has not yet delivered it:
+I highly recommend getting real content early on in the development process, preferably before visual design.
+If you do not have a website's content while architecting, the following article gives a nice overview of how content blocks can be used in situations where content is not known, perhaps a client has not yet delivered it:

 - [Content, First?][Content First]

+It's best to get your content though, and the following articles will help you do just that:

+- [Using Content Templates to Get Your Clients Thinking Content-First][Client Content]
+- [Content Templates to the Rescue][Content Templates]

-I for one don't mind using Lorem Ipsum or images as content placeholders, but nothing can really truly substitute for actual content so if you can find it or create it, do so.
+As a last resort you can use Lorem Ipsum or images as content placeholders, but it's important to stress that nothing can truly substitute for actual content so if you can find it, or create it, do so.
 I've put together a pretty comprehensive list of [placeholder services][Appendix 6] for your benefit in the Appendices.
 It includes text and image placeholder services.

-Although I like to use [Dummy Image][], I also keep a 1px x 1px transparent gif, sometimes referred to as a shim, in our assets/images/fixtures folder.
+Although I like to use [Dummy Image][]'s as placeholders, I also keep a 1px x 1px transparent gif, sometimes referred to as a shim, in of the `assets/images/fixtures` folder.
 It can be used as follows to create image placeholders:

     = link_to image_tag('fixtures/shim.gif', :alt => '', :width => '75', :height => '75'), root_path, :title => ''